 Now that the work of the Open Working Group (OWG) on the Sustainable Development Goals (SDGs) is coming to an end, the question of finance casts a dark shadow over the final round of negotiations.
 Last week, the Group of 77 (G77) and China present...▶

 Saskia is knowledge broker and coordinator of the Inclusive Economy Africa programme.
 She studied political science at VU University Amsterdam.
 Her professional interests are very broad and cover democratization, social change, the international political economy and EU politics.

-Saskia Hollander works as a research editor for The Broker.
-She is also writing her PhD thesis on direct democratic reform in Europe.
 She co-edited the book Creative Crises of Democracy and has written several articles on democratization, political participation and transnational democracy.
-Previously, she worked at the Advisory Council on International Affairs (AIV) and the Scientific Council for Government Policy (WRR).
+Saskia is currently writing her PhD thesis on direct democratic reform in Europe.
+She previously worked at the Advisory Council on International Affairs (AIV) and the Dutch Scientific Council for Government Policy (WRR).